averni/munin-solr/README.md

 Setup:
 ===

-After copying the plugin file to your munin plugins folder (es. /usr/share/munin/plugins):
+After copying the plugin file to your munin plugins folder (ex. /usr/share/munin/plugins):

 Add to munin-node your solr configuration and handlers:
 > [solr_*]